Entity-Level

 In case Paragon decides to invest in a company and conducts a post-closing due diligence, the ESG practices of this company will be reviewed in greater detail and, if available, tangible opportunities for ESG value creation will be initiated.
 In addition, and in all of Paragon’s portfolio companies, ESG will be discussed as part of the board meetings to monitor and ensure that ESG receives the necessary attention.

 The importance of creating ESG awareness and competence across the organization and the integration of ESG management as part of the education of investment professionals is a growing priority of Paragon.
-Members of the investment and portfolio teams act as Paragon´s “ESG Champions” and ensure that ESG processes are considered and followed in all investment decisions and throughout the holding period.
+Members of the investment teams act as Paragon´s “ESG Champions” and ensure that ESG processes are considered and followed in all investment decisions and throughout the holding period.

 As the integration of ESG principles into the investment process and into business operations are dynamically evolving areas, Paragon will continuously review and improve its ESG practices.

-Transparency of adverse sustainability impacts
+Article 4: Transparency of adverse sustainability impacts at entity level

 Paragon´s investment process generally considers the principal adverse impacts (PAIs) on environmental, social and governance aspects.
 Paragon seeks to obtain information on potential sustainability risks and impacts during the general ESG risk assessment and due diligence phase and takes potential adverse impacts into consideration in the investment decision.
 Should potential impacts conflict with Paragon´s ESG investment principles, investment opportunities may be rejected.

-Transparency of remuneration policies in relation to the integration of sustainability risks
+Article 5: Transparency of remuneration policies in relation to the integration of sustainability risks

 Paragon´s compensation policies are structured in such a way that it incentivizes investment professionals to promote sustainable growth within investments.
 The remuneration model at Paragon includes a variable component that qualitatively considers compliance with the organization’s sustainability principles.
 In addition, the remuneration model comprises a carried interest component which naturally depends on the sustainable growth of the investment.